hammerheim-game/hammerheim-rules/7-equipment.md

 \page

 Life and death in Mordheim is decided by the quantity and quality of the weapons a warrior carries.
-This section describes the different weapons and other equipment such as armor and shields.
+This section describes the different weapons and other equipment such as armour and shields.

 ## Close Combat Weapons

 ### Axe

 The axe is the traditional weapon of Empire woodsmen, and is also used as a weapon in poorer rural areas.
 Axes have a heavy blade and, if swung by a strong man, can cause a lot of damage.
-The blade of an axe can easily cut through armor, though it requires considerable strength from the wielder.
+The blade of an axe can easily cut through armour, though it requires considerable strength from the wielder.
 Of all the warriors in the Old World, Dwarfs are the most adept at making axes.
 Their axes are invaluable to the warriors of the Old World and are some of the most sought after weapons.

 __Range:__ Close Combat